V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 	<img src="assets/img/Cryptography/ROSSAU/flag.png">
 </p>

-Is username `chocomint` is the flag, put it in the flag format and this is it!
+The username `chocomint` is the flag, put it in the flag format and this is it!

 **Flag : osu{chocomint}**